LS-Lab/KeYmaeraX-release/CodingConventions.md

       doSomethingElse()
     }

+  Use lowercase camelCase naming conventions for functions/values and uppercase CamelCase for types.
+Stay clear of meaningless or vague names like tmpzz or doNext or checkSome.

 9) For reasons of modularity, abstraction, and documentation, LIMIT accessibility of functions and types to a need-to-know basis.
 Use the private[this] or private modifier if nobody needs to know/use it.
 Use protected and/or private[packagename] if private is too restrictive.
-Only use general public access for parts that are conceptually important interfaces to the rest of the system and that you personally commit to support long-term.
+ONLY use general public access for parts that are conceptually important interfaces to the rest of the system and that you personally commit to support long-term.
 For the purpose of writing test cases, remember that test cases declared in the same package get to see private[packagename] and protected functions.
 PrivateMethodTester can be used to test private functions (albeit with unfortunate notational overhead).

 10) Document your source code and its intended use cases well.
 Seriously!
 Including package.scala overviews and argument explanations.
 If something is important enough to be publicly accessible, it should be important enough for you to explain what it does, or else others are free to delete undocumented public functions arbitrarily to improve code quality, which loses code features.